code-at-the-edge/curriculum-materials/content/courses/intro-workshop/links-layouts/index.md

 ### Activity: Linking to another page 💻

 Now it's **your turn**!
-Try:
+Try to:

-- Adding a link to another part of the same page
+- Add a link to another part of the same page
-- Adding a link to another page
+- Add a link to another page
-- If you have time, try adding a link to the course website!
+- If you have time, add a link to the course website!

 <div class="alert alert-warning">
   <strong>🔎 Hint: Finding web addresses </strong><br />